Osiris-Team/VelocityAuth/README.md

 Authenticate players on your velocity server.

 ## Features
+- Basics
   - SQL database support.
   - Session based authentication (players only need to login once).
   - Pre-configured, auto-installed and auto-started limbo auth-server.
+  - Whitelist mode to completely block not registered players from joining.
+- Security
   - Not logged in players get automatically forwarded to the limbo auth-server (in spectator mode).
   - Blocks all proxy command execution for not logged in players (except the /register and /login commands) , by changing the permissions function of the player.
   - Prevents kicking of already connected players (username spoofing / can only happen in offline mode).
   - Prevents join blocking (username spoofing / can only happen in offline mode).
   - Secured against password timing attacks.
   - Secured against password spamming attacks, by temp-banning those players (configurable).
   - Secured against SQL injection.
-- Whitelist mode to completely block not registered players from joining.

 ## Usage
 1. Download `VelocityAuth.jar` from the latest release [here](https://github.com/Osiris-Team/VelocityAuth/releases).